Major updates have arrived to Portfolio Management

 We've improved the user experience of some key flows in Portfolio

-• Initial investments and follow ons — Stepped approach, cleaner entry of share count, price per share, investment amount and calculations.
+- Initial investments and follow ons — Stepped approach, cleaner entry of share count, price per share, investment amount and calculations.

-• Conversions — Streamlined tracking of convertible instruments converting into equity.
+- Conversions — Streamlined tracking of convertible instruments converting into equity.

-• Share splits — Automatic adjustment of share counts and per-share values after a split, and autocalculations using ratios.
+- Share splits — Automatic adjustment of share counts and per-share values after a split, and autocalculations using ratios.

-• Exits — Improved exit flow capturing exits per share class, and improved support for write offs.
+- Exits — Improved exit flow capturing exits per share class, and improved support for write offs.

 We've also added a summary page that displays all the information you've recorded in an operation before submitting it to Portfolio.
 This gives you a chance to review everything at a glance and ensure your data is accurate before it's saved.

-We now have improved write-off support
+We now have improved support for write-off operations

 Recording a full or partial write-off of an investment is now more straightforward.
 You can mark an investment as written off, specify the write-off date, and have valuations update accordingly.